Why AI still can’t translate South African languages

 2. Confident lying and "borrowed" words

-3. The "Lego" problem
+3. The "Lego" problem (Agglutination)

 Languages like isiZulu and isiXhosa are agglutinative.
 This is a fancy way of saying they build long words by sticking small parts together like Lego blocks.
 One single word in isiZulu can represent a whole sentence in English.
 AI models were mostly built for English, which uses lots of short, separate words.
 When AI tries to process our long word-chains, it often gets confused, loses the root meaning, and starts hallucinating.